filhype-organization/universal-devops-action/README.md

    - No pre-tests required (documentation focus)
    - Caches dependencies for faster builds

-7. **test** (Conditional)
-   - Runs appropriate tests based on project type
-   - Only runs if corresponding build job ran successfully
-   - Configurable test options
-   - **Angular tests**: Run with CI-optimized configuration (auto-configured `singleRun: true`)
-   - **Java tests**: Support both Maven and Gradle test execution
+7. **lint** (Always runs, non-blocking)
+   - Runs various code quality checks using MegaLinter
+   - SQL linting if SQL files are present
+   - Continues pipeline even if checks fail
+   - Runs independently of build status
+   - Waits for build and manifest jobs to complete

+8. **security** (Always runs, non-blocking)
+   - **TruffleHog**: Scans for secrets and sensitive information
+   - **Trivy**: Vulnerability scanning with SARIF report upload
+   - Runs independently of build status
+   - SARIF reports uploaded to GitHub Security tab when possible
+   - Waits for build and manifest jobs to complete

 ### Security Actions (Modular)